VigneshVSV/hololinked-docs/source/index.rst

 For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
 A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type and serialization, although HTTP is preferred.
 Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to hardware.
-The flexibility in HTTP endpoints is to offer a choice of how the hardware looks on the network.
-If one is looking for an object oriented approach towards creating components within a control system, data acquisition from hardware, or an IoT device, one may consider this package.

 |PyPI|